Music Therapy and Counseling MA

 Joke Bradt, PhD, MT-BC (Temple University) Director, PhD Program in Creative Arts Therapies.
 Professor.
 Research in music therapy, chronic pain, systematic reviews.

-Clarissa Lacson, PhD, MT-BC (Drexel University) Core Counseling Course Coordinator, Creative Arts Therapy MA Programs.
+Clarissa Lacson, PhD, MT-BC (Drexel University) Director, Music Therapy and Counseling MA Program.
 Assistant Clinical Professor.
 Interprofessional collaboration, program development, clinical supervision, research coordination, pediatric and medical music therapy

-Nalini Prakash, BC-DMT, CMA (Drexel University).
+Nalini Prakash, PhD, BC-DMT, CMA (Drexel University) Program Director, Dance/Movement Therapy and Counseling MA Program.
 Assistant Clinical Professor.
-Dance/Movement Therapy. movement analysis, mental illness, criminal justice, violence prevention, clinical supervision, arts and culture, arts-based community development.
+Dance/Movement Therapy. movement observation and assessment, mental illness, criminal justice, violence prevention, de-escalation, clinical supervision, arts-based community development.

-Michele Rattigan, MA, ATR-BC, NCC, LPC, LPAT (MCP Hahnemann University).
+Michele Rattigan, DHSc, ATR-BC, NCC, LPC, LPAT (Drexel University) Program Director, Art Therapy and Counseling MA Program.
 Associate Clinical Professor.
-Art Therapy. self-compassion, community compassion, and mindfulness-based arts therapies approaches for U unresolved trauma; post-partum depression and anxiety; disordered eating and body image concerns; self-harming behaviors; & dissociative disorders.
+Art Therapy. self-compassion, community compassion, and mindfulness-based arts therapies approaches; unresolved trauma; post-partum depression and anxiety; disordered eating and body image concerns; self-harming behaviors; & dissociative disorders.
 Critical compassionate pedagogy, interprofessional collaboration, & Universal Design for Learning in higher education.
-Doctor of health science student; higher education concentration.

 Minjung Shim, PhD, BC-DMT (Drexel University).
 Assistant Professor.
 Medical dance/movement therapy, chronic pain management, mindfulness-based interventions, healthy aging, virtual reality and eHealth interventions, clinical trials, theory/model-building, scoping reviews.